Invisible failures in human-AI interactions: Introduction

-In this technical report, we begin to develop one major component of such a framework.
+In this paper, we begin to develop one major component of such a framework.
 Our focus is on \textbf{invisible failures} in human--AI interactions: instances in which something went wrong but the user gave no overt indication that there was a problem.
 Examples of invisible failures include wrong answers delivered with complete confidence, outputs that look professional while missing the user's goal entirely, and conversations that end cleanly with the user holding incorrect information.

-Our study is based in the WildChat dataset \citep{zhao2024wildchat}, a collection of over 1M ChatGPT conversations.
+Our study is based in the WildChat dataset \citep{zhao2024wildchat}, a collection of over 1M \mbox{ChatGPT} conversations.
 For WildChat, users were given free access to ChatGPT in exchange for having their deidentified conversations released publicly.
 WildChat is the largest naturalistic conversational AI dataset available to date.
-Our analysis is based in a sample of \stat{196,704} English-language WildChat transcripts, which we annotated for a wide range of contextual factors and quality signals.
-Annotation was done by Claude Sonnet 4.5 and extensively validated by us.
-Analysis of this dataset reveals that the standard quality signals are woefully inadequate; of the failures we were able to identify, \stat{78\%} are invisible.
-In other words, the AI's worst moments are precisely the ones most likely to escape detection.
+We annotated \stat{100K} English-language WildChat transcripts with \mbox{Claude Opus 4.6}, using an annotation protocol that we developed and validated by having two frontier LLM annotators (\mbox{Claude Opus 4.6} and \mbox{GPT-5.4}) iteratively refine their guidelines with human oversight from us (\cref{sec:annprocess}).
+The resulting annotations have high Cohen $\kappa$ values and extremely high overall agreement rates (\cref{sec:annprocess}), which positions us well to use the annotations to study large-scale patterns.